 Special Category Information

-If you provide us with more sensitive information, known as Special Category (“Sensitive”) information and may include details about a person’s racial or ethnic origin, political opinions, religious, philosophical or similar beliefs, trade union membership, genetics, biometrics, health, sexual life or sexual orientation.
+You may provide us with more sensitive information, known as Special Category (“Sensitive”) information which may include details about a person’s racial or ethnic origin, political opinions, religious, philosophical or similar beliefs, trade union membership, genetics, biometrics, health, sexual life or sexual orientation.
 In particular, as part of the TribePad online application process you may be asked to voluntarily provide Sensitive information relating to your nationality, ethnicity, religion or belief, sexual orientation, disability/long-term health condition and their affect, neurodiversity, gender and trans status (referred to as “D&I Data”).
 If you supply this kind of information to us, it will be treated differently and we will explain why we are collecting this and it will only be used where you have given your explicit consent.
 Where we process Sensitive data to help us ensure equality of opportunity or treatment in our publishing business and it is lawful, we may rely on our legitimate interests.
 See the section on ‘How we use your information’ in relation to Sensitive information to find out more about our use of your Sensitive information.